 Donna Anderson, another blogger, introduced Mischele and me.
 She’d read and reviewed Carnal Abuse by Deceit on her blog and reached out to me for guidance.
 My book had been out for about 4 months at the time.

 NJ no longer uses the term “rape” in their penal code.
 Instead, they label such crimes as “sexual assault.”
 While they lack specific language to define sexual assault by fraud or deception, their “consent” definition is clear that deception negates consent.

 Jordan was arrested

-Although Mischele portrays that she got Jordan arrested on her own, she did not.
-At her request, I wrote an analysis of the NJ statutes for the police.
+At Mischele’s request, I wrote an analysis of the applicable NJ laws for the police.
 Donna, Mischele and I all went to the precinct together to file the complaint against Jordan, and I gave the police the summary and two copies of Carnal Abuse by Deceit.
 Two days later, they arrested Jordan for 3rd degree sexual assault by coercion, 2nd degree robbery by fraud, and impersonating an officer.

 “Consent is ineffective when induced by deception.”

 Eife denied that Model Penal Code applied in New Jersey.
 After our conversation, I went back to my research and found those exact, specific terms in the New Jersey statutes.
 Even more recently, I had a similar discussion with Eife’s boss, Burlington County Chief Prosecutor, Robert Bernardi, who stated the same ignorance of the law: “We’re not a Model Penal Code state,” he said.